 Quite a few of you are trying now to figure out what to do while hanging out on the waitlist for your top-choice MBA program.
 It’s a tough position, you just want to get out of purgatory.
 First, the good news: people are admitted off the waitlist, even from schools few want to turn down, like Stanford or Harvard.
 But then there’s the bad news: it is very difficult to predict.
 Admissions officers do their best to figure out how many will turn them down, but the numbers vary from year to year.
-Some schools, like it seems Yale in 2017, seem to have a pretty big waitlist.
-[Anecdote: one student told me that he and five others kept in touch after their Yale SOM interviews.
+Some schools, seem to favor a pretty big waitlist.
+[Pre-pandemic anecdote: one student told me that he and five others kept in touch after their Yale SOM interviews.
 Of the six, two were admitted in Round 1 and four were waitlisted.
 My guess is that Yale SOM has enjoyed a spike in applications, but doesn’t really know whether a big percentage of those they admit will say yes.
 So they are hedging with a robust wait list.]

 MBA admissions officers themselves try to demystify the waitlist process.
-For example, Kristen Roth, of the Tuck admissions committee offers waitlist advice which is straightforward and to the point.
-I love her recommendation – FOLLOW INSTRUCTIONS.
+For example, the Tuck admissions committee offers waitlist advice which is straightforward and to the point.
+Remember to read between the lines that you are to FOLLOW INSTRUCTIONS.
 If the school doesn’t want to hear from you, don’t violate it, and if they do, be judicious.
 Stay focused – and don’t overwhelm them with lots of data points.
 Keep it crisp.

 MBA admissions committees do want to hear about any material changes since you submitted.
 Promotion or new job, even a coveted assignment might be called material.
 If you have been elected to a leadership position in an activity outside of work, that probably holds less weight, but it could be useful.
 If you have relocated offices to another country, that’s quite significant.
 Especially if your international exposure is limited.